 In Year 7, students must choose one of the following languages: French, German, Italian or Indonesian.
 They continue their study of the chosen language for four years.
 Currently, in Years 8, 9 and 10 they continue their study of either French, German, Italian or Indonesian.

 Personal Development, Health and Physical Education (PDHPE) provides students with the opportunity to explore issues that impact on the health and wellbeing of themselves and others.
 These issues may include physical activity, mental health, drug use, sexual health, nutrition, supportive relationships, personal safety, gender roles and discrimination.

 Students participate in the mandatory course from Years 7 to 10 which aims to empower the students to adopt healthy lifestyles in keeping with the total wellbeing of the individual.

-In Technology, students undertake four design projects and experience a variety of technologies.
+In Technological and Applied Studies (TAS), students undertake four design projects and experience a variety of technologies.
 Specialist rooms are well equipped for working with wood, plastics, electronics, multi-media, food and textiles.
 Integrated with developing practical skills, students use the design cycle to document their ideas, solve problems and evaluate their work.
 By the end of the course, students should be confident in using a variety of tools, be able to work in groups, solve problems and come to solutions, and they should know how to work safely.

 The Design Cycle